jiexunsee/graph-cnn-recommender-systems/docs/README.md

 ## 15 Feb 2019
 **To do:**
 * Find another domain (e.g. biomedical) to apply this framework of graph autoencoder matrix factorisation and completion.
 Possible domains:
    * Predict friendships in social media graphs.
-However, unable to find a benchmark to compare with.
+Currently found 2-3 research papers to compare results with.
    * Predict disease classes in incomplete datasets, as in [this paper](https://arxiv.org/pdf/1803.11550.pdf).
 The ADNI dataset consists of biomarkers for patients and has incomplete features.
 The aim is to predict the conversion of mild cognitive impairment to Alzheimer's Disease.
 * Add normalisation on edges.